 MITCHELL: Did you like being onstage?

-TYSON: Yeah, it was addicting for a moment in
+TYSON: Yeah, it was addicting for a moment in my life.

 MITCHELL: But sometimes addicts have a tough time not falling back into their addictions.
 Do you ever feel sometimes that you miss that rush of fighting enough to want to try to recapture it?